Divy1211/AoE2DE_UGC_Guide/docs/scenarios/basics.md

 Determine the maximum population limit allowed for the currently selected player.
 This value is capped at 500
 ### 5.6.
 Base Priority
 This option seems to have no effect on the game.

+!!! question
-(Note: If you are aware of what this does, please reach out to one of the authors of this guide and let them know!)
+    If you are aware of what this does, please reach out to one of the authors of this guide and let them know!
 ### 5.7.
 Tribe Name
 Sets the name for the currently selected player **if** they are an AI.
 Does not effect human players
 ### 5.8.
 Name String ID